15 Free Things to Do in Waitomo

 Explore the Waitomo area on a budget!

 With caving, abseiling, black water rafting, climbing, glowworm boat tours, it’s pretty easy to spend your backpacker budget in the fascinating Waitomo Caves.
-But when you have dried off from your underground glowworm caving adventure, there’s heaps more awesome things to see in the Waitomo area… for free!
+But when you have dried off from your underground glowworm caving adventure, there are heaps more awesome things to see in the Waitomo area… for free!

 For many of the locations listed below, you will need your own transport.
 (Or to conveniently make friends with someone who has transport).